JNCS-NLP-LLK/KG-Prompt/README.md

 conda activate my_env
 pip install -r requirements.txt
 ```
-Please use official CLIP repository for instructions on installing CLIP.

 ## Data preparation
 If you already have CIFAR-100 or ImageNet-R, pass your dataset path to  `--data-path`.

 The datasets aren't ready, change the download argument in `datasets.py` as follows